 As of 17 March, 2020 Australian NADAC exhibitors will have access to a NADAC Video Tape program within Australia.
 This program will run for a trial period of 12 months.

 This program will be administered by the NADAC Australia Office.

 - When can you run a VT run?

 - During any period when trials have been cancelled due to special circumstances.
-Currently due to the covid-19 pandemic trials have been cancelled between 16th March – 10th April 2020.
+Currently due to the covid-19 pandemic trials have been cancelled between 16th March – mid-August 2020.
 Please refer to the NADAC Australia website for any future special circumstance cancellations.

 - During the non-trial season between 1st December – 15th February each year

 - If you meet the living remotely criteria which prohibit you from entering a normally scheduled trial on the NADAC event calendar.

 - How much space will be required to build the course?

 - Most courses are either 80 by 100 feet or 90 by 90 feet.
 However, during the COVID-19 crisis, some small area courses have been designed.

 - What classes will be available for VT runs?